christopher-dG/osr2mp4-bot/README.md

 ### Dev Notes

-Environment variables that need to be set in `.envrc`:
+Environment variables that need to be set in `.env`:

 - `REDDIT_CLIENT_ID`
 - `REDDIT_CLIENT_SECRET`